 Evaluating pipeline health

 The health of your salespeople’s pipelines is ultimately going to be predictive of your financial success.
 For that reason, your sales managers, and the salespeople themselves, should possess the knowledge necessary to be able to critically evaluate the health of a pipeline.
-Don’t get the health of a pipeline confused with its size!
+Don’t get the size of your pipeline confused with its health!
 Contrary to popular belief, bigger is not always better—at least not when it comes to sales pipelines.

 According to Vantage Point Performance, there are three characteristics to focus on when assessing the health of a sales pipeline: size, shape, and content.
 These three characteristics are interlinked, so it is important that you consider them holistically.